 The SVSU Mobile Research Lab is embarking on a mission to study the Saginaw Bay Watershed.
 The research team is studying the quality of water and habitats in creeks and rivers that drain into the Saginaw Bay.
 The streams in the watershed offer very important habitat for fish and wildlife as well as great recreational opportunities for anglers, kayakers, and many others.
 We at SVSU are working diligently to understand factors that are affecting the Saginaw Bay Watershed to best understand how to restore and conserve it.

-The lab visits elementary locations on Mondays, Tuesdays and Wednesdays.
+The Mobile lab visits elementary locations on Mondays, Tuesdays and Wednesdays.
 Middle and high school visits are on Thursdays and Fridays.
 The lab can visit for an entire school day or for partial days.
-Our team will review all applications and make selections for the remainder of this academic year.
-Due to the very high demand for the mobile lab, we may not be able to visit every school during this school year.
+Our team will review all applications and make selections for the academic year.
+Due to the very high demand for the Mobile lab, we may not be able to visit every school during this school year.

-• There is no charge and the lab does not need power hookup.
+• There is no charge and the Mobile lab does not need a power hookup.

 Instead of visiting your school, our team is willing to meet you at a location, such as Bay City State Recreation Area, or another river or bay-side park with the mobile lab.
 These trips can then include field sampling and observation activities.